Dissertation in Anthropological Research Methods (90)

 - Full Year

-The module is a core component of the MA Anthropological Research Methods, following on from the core module Research Methods in Anthropology, and from region-specific, language, and other option modules taken on the programme.
+The module is a compulsory component of the MRes Social Anthropology, following on from the compulsory module Ethnographic Research Methods, and the Training Seminar and from region-specific, language, and other option modules taken on the programme.

 Students on the module will be assigned dissertation supervisors early in the year with whom topics are agreed.
 They meet fortnightly with their supervisors to produce a systematic review of the secondary and regional literature which forms an integral part of their dissertation.
 The dissertation (15,000 words) constitutes the main work in which students demonstrate the extent to which they have achieved the key learning outcomes of research training.

-In addition to discussing their dissertations with their supervisors, students present their dissertation work at the two-hour weekly MPhil/MARes seminar, which runs through three terms and is convened by the Research Tutor.
-The supervision and the seminar is construed as dissertation preparation that reaches its writing stage in Term 3.
+In addition to discussing their dissertations with their supervisors, students present their dissertation work at the two-hour weekly Training Seminar, which runs through two terms and is convened by the Doctoral Studies Director.
+The supervision and the seminar serves to prepare students for writing their dissertation.

 Objectives and learning outcomes of the module